 Sleep suspended over this wooded mountainside, in a Tentsile, three person, tree tent.
-This primitive campsite, and suspended tree tent, provides a unique experience for campers, new and seasoned.
+This semi-primitive campsite, and suspended tree tent, provides a unique experience for campers, new and seasoned.
 This shelter, complete with a rain fly, is located on a steep hillside in the woods of Western North Carolina.
-The tent is designed to protect you in all weather conditions, rain
+The tent is designed to protect you in all weather conditions,

 Sleep suspended over this wooded mountainside, in a Tentsile, three person, tree tent.
-This primitive campsite, and suspended tree tent, provides a unique experience for campers, new and seasoned.
+This semi-primitive campsite, and suspended tree tent, provides a unique experience for campers, new and seasoned.
 This shelter, complete with a rain fly, is located on a steep hillside in the woods of Western North Carolina.
 The tent is designed to protect you in all weather conditions, rain or shine.
 It has a maximum weight limit of 880 lbs.

 Once you arrive, you will have a short trek through the woods to this location.
 Then, when you arrive at the clearing, you will be surrounded by trees and embraced by the landscape.
 Here you will find the hammock and tree tent.
 The tent is built to house three people.
 Climb up into hammock and then up into the tent and experience living and sleeping among the trees.
 Tentsile recommends, when its colder, that you use a pad or mattress of some sort.